Incentives: the good and the bad

-The people in your business (you and your team) are the ONLY ingredient to your success that cannot be copied by your competitors (or at least until human cloning becomes a done thing).
-Due to this, and simply because finding new staff is a time consuming and painful process, the advantages of incentivising to motivate performance and retain staff is common place in trade businesses.
+The people in your business (you and your team) are the only ingredient to your success that cannot be copied by your competitors.
+The advantages of incentivising to motivate performance and retain staff is common place in trade businesses.
+What is an incentive?

 What to consider when implementing financial incentives

 - Narrow staff focus leading to high performance only in areas that will bring reward and poor performance in areas that aren’t incentivised

 - De-motivate staff when goals resulting in incentives are marginally missed or when fellow staff are reaching goals and getting incentives whilst others aren’t

 - Forms a transactional relationship where staff don’t work hard through genuine commitment but instead work for the reward.
 When a transactional relationship is formed staff will do the bare minimum, they are unlikely to put their hand up for after-hours and they have a high risk of finding work elsewhere since they are only interested in the financial incentives, and any of your competitors can offer that.

 The use of non-financial incentives in trade businesses have two extremes.